-Many countries around the world require foreign travelers to have medical travel insurance in order to gain entry into the country.
-It’s become a growing trend for countries worldwide to make travel insurance a requirement due to an increase in unsettled medical bills from foreign travelers.
+Requiring travel insurance for medical emergencies had been a growing trend prior to the pandemic, as many countries around the world were already implementing these regulations for foreign travelers to gain entry into the country.
+This had become a more common requirement due to an increase in unsettled medical bills from foreign travelers.

-Travel insurance comparison site, Squaremouth, gives a detailed breakdown of the list of countries that require travel insurance, and explains in-depth which standards you must meet if you are planning a trip to any of the countries below.
+Travel insurance comparison site, Squaremouth, gives a detailed breakdown of the list of countries that require travel insurance for Covid-19 and which countries require travel insurance for other reasons, and explains in-depth which standards you must meet if you are planning a trip to any of the countries below.

 Countries Requiring Travel Insurance Amid Coronavirus (COVID-19)